-Shell Chair Black Version
+Shell Chair Black Edition

 Ref: Hans J. Wegner.
 A Nordic Design Icon from Tønder.
 Edited by Anne Blond.